BuoyantIO/hazl-orders-playground/README.md

 ## Playground: Automation

-The repository contains the following automation:
+The repository contains the following automation in the `scripts` directory:

+- `cluster-setup-k3d-bcloud.sh`
+  - Script to stand up the cluster, deploy BEL, Grafana and the Orders app, with BCloud and debug metrics
 - `cluster-setup-k3d.sh`
-  - Script to stand up the cluster, install Linkerd and Orders
+  - Script to stand up the cluster, deploy BEL, Grafana and the Orders app, no BCloud
 - `cluster-setup-k3d-basic.sh`
-  - Script to stand up the cluster, install Linkerd and Orders
+  - Script to stand up the cluster, install Linkerd, no BCloud
 - `cluster-setup-k3d-calico.sh`
-  - Script to stand up the cluster, install Linkerd and Orders
+  - Script to stand up the cluster with Calico, install Linkerd and Orders, no BCloud
 - `cluster-setup-k3d-naked.sh`
-  - Script to stand up the cluster, install Linkerd and Orders
+  - Script to stand up the cluster, no Linkerd or Orders app
 - `cluster-setup-k3d-basic-calico.sh`
-  - Script to stand up the cluster, install Linkerd and Orders
+  - Script to stand up the cluster with Calico, install Linkerd, no BCloud
 - `cluster-setup-k3d-naked-calico.sh`
-  - Script to stand up the cluster, install Linkerd and Orders
+  - Script to stand up the cluster with Calico, no Linkerd or Orders app
 - `cluster-destroy-k3d.sh`
-  - Script to destroy the cluster environment
+  - Script to destroy the cluster environment, all variants
 - `traffic-check.sh`
   - Script to monitor application traffic.

+Run the scripts from the root of the repository directory, like this: `./scripts/cluster-setup-k3d.sh`.

-If you choose to use the scripts, make sure you've created the `settings.sh` file and run `source settings.sh` to set your environment variables.
+If you choose to use the scripts, make sure you've created the `settings.sh` file in the root of the repository directory and run `source settings.sh` to set your environment variables.
 See the next section for more detail on the `settings.sh` file.

 ## Obtain Buoyant Enterprise for Linkerd (BEL) Trial Credentials and Log In to Buoyant Cloud, if Needed